 - What is Owners equity (net worth)?

-- Why is Owners equity (net worth) important?
+- When is the Owners equity concept essential?

 - Example Statement of retained earnings.